BenjaminStuartDev/BenjaminStuart_T1A2/readme.md

 Footer:
 - The footer is at the bottom of all pages and serves as a linking point to my twitter, github and linkedin.
-- The footer caters to accessibility in the same way as the navbar using appropriate colours and semantic tags that are readable by screen readers.
+- The footer caters to accessibility in the same way as the navbar using appropriate colours and semantic tags that are useable by screen readers.
 - The footer utilises a scale effect which highlights to the user that they are clickeable.

 Contact Form:
 - The contact form is on my homepage and encourages potential employers/clients to contact me directly.
 - The form caters to screen readers through the clear usage of input labels.
-- The form is user friendly and accessible through the usage of the autocomplete field as well as changing to blue when the users cursor is active inside the input area.
+- The form is user friendly and accessible through the usage of the autocomplete field as well as changing to blue when the users is active inside the input area.

 Cards:
 - Cards are a generic styling used across the website to style and contain items.